-Full-time students wishing to audit a course may do so with permission from both the department chair and the instructor's permission.
+Full-time students wishing to audit a course may do so with permission from the department chair.
 This permission must be obtained before the end of the first week of a term.
 Each instructor sets the course's auditing policy regarding attendance, participation, and returns.
-After the first week of a term, students may change from credit to audit status only with the permission of the instructor and department chair.
+After the first week of a term, students may change from credit to audit status only with the permission of the department chair.
 After the sixth week of the term, students changing from credit to audit status will also receive a grade of WP or WF (see Dropping and Adding Courses section).
 Students may not change from credit to audit status after the eighth week.

-Part-time students wishing to audit a course may do so with permission of the course instructor, department chair, and academic dean and they must pay the appropriate fees (see Special Fees section).
+Part-time students wishing to audit a course may do so with permission of the academic dean and department chair, and they must pay the appropriate fees (see Special Fees section).